Philips CPAP Cancer Risk: How recalled Philips CPAP Machines may cause cancer

 Philips Respironics CPAP + BiPap Recalled Due to Carcinogenic Effects

 A recall was issued for millions of Philips DreamStation, CPAP + BiPAP machines used to treat sleep apnea in June 2021, after it was discovered that the sound abatement foam inside the devices was breaking down and releasing small particles and debris directly into the tubing, face masks and users lungs.
+This has resulted in hundreds of reports that indicate users of these Philips CPAP devices have developed cancer.

 The polyester-based polyethylene (PE-PUR) foam was meant to reduce noise while using the Philips CPAP machine every night, making the devices more marketable and increasing sales.
 However, the sound dampening foam provides no functional benefit in helping treat your sleep apnea, and no one would have purchased the device if they knew that a quieter Philips CPAP may cause them to develop cancer and other health problems.

 After the Philips recall announcement, the FDA urged individuals to stop using the sleep apnea machines unless they were needed for life-saving therapy, or a doctor determines stopping use may involve greater risk to your health.
-However, very little information has been provide for former long-term users about their future risk of developing cancer from the Philips CPAP machine.
+However, very little information has been provided for former long-term users about their future risk of developing cancer from the Philips CPAP machine.

 According to an FDA statement about the Philips CPAP health risks, inhaling the potentially harmful chemicals and particles released by the sound foam can cause a number of serious injuries, including “Toxic and Cancer-Causing Effects”.